itpastorn/homestead_improved/readme.md

 Det är en förkortning av itpastorns Homestead Improved.

 ## Original comments - things do not work exactly the same any more, but the tutorial is still useful
-HS IMproved this improved version aims to make things even simpler.
+Homestead Improvedaims to make things even simpler.
 See full explanation with quickstart tutorial [here](http://www.sitepoint.com/quick-tip-get-homestead-vagrant-vm-running/).